 Stephanie Johnson, Ph.D., Director

-Students generally must meet two of the following three requirements to qualify for the Honors Program: rank in the top 15% of their high school graduating class; graduate from high school with a cumulative GPA of 3.5 or higher; and post a minimum score of 26 on the ACT examination.
+Students generally must meet two of the following three requirements to qualify for the Honors Program: rank in the top 15 percent of their high school graduating class; graduate from high school with a cumulative GPA of 3.5 or higher; and post a minimum score of 26 on the ACT examination.
 Qualified students must request an interview with the Honors Director for admission.

 To be named a Webster Scholar and graduate from the program, students must complete 20 credits of Honors coursework (eight credits of which must be upper-division), achieve a minimum grade of B in each of those courses, and have a cumulative GPA of a 3.5 upon graduation from the College.

 Transfer students may request a four- to eight-credit exemption, but they still must take eight credits of upper-division Honors courses to graduate.

 1. Critical and Analytical Thinking: Honors students will practice critical and analytical thinking skills, working toward complexity, comprehensiveness, and informed evaluation.

 2. Communication Skill: Honors students will practice both formal and informal oral communication, working toward clarity and confidence.
 They will practice writing both formal and informal academic essays, working toward clarity, intellectual engagement, and rhetorical awareness.